Panzer Grenadier series: DAK '44

 DAK '44 covers hypothetical battles of Combat In North Africa, 1944.
 Adds 10 scenarios with 165 counters.
 This supplement requires other games to play.
+Counters are similar to those of DAK, although being later-model German units.

 Iron Curtain: Maple Leaf Brigade

 Map Leaf Brigade covers and adds the Canadians troops to the early Cold-War series within the Panzer Grenadier series.
 Adds 88 counters, 10 scenarios but this supplement requires ownership of other games.
+Canadian forces are white with red Maple Leaf symbols.

 Golden Journal: Summer 2013

 Summer 2013 Part of the Avalanche Press Gold-Club series, The Fall of Luxembourg, adds 20 Luxembourg counters and a couple of scenarios.

 Gold Club counters: Division Marocain

-Division Marocain 2014 Adds 176 Moroccan counters to the Fall of France game and a few scenarios.
+Division Marocain 2014.
+Adds 176 Moroccan counters to the Fall of France game and a few scenarios.

 Golden Journal: Equinox 2015

 Equinox 2015 Part of the Avalanche Press Gold-Club series, adds late model Japanese Armor counters for what if scenarios and corrected Marine counters for the earlier release of Saipan 1944.

 Golden Journal: Aphelion 2015

 Aphelion 2015 Part of the Avalanche Press Gold-Club series, adds East-German Cold-War counters to the Cold-War series and a few scenarios.